sorrowless/fuyaql/README.md

 will switch contexts to another node

+> fuel-yaql> :show tasks

+shows all tasks in 'deployment', 'error', 'ready' and 'pending' states for currently selected cluster.
+In other words, this commands represent to you list of tasks which you can use as a context.

+> fuel-yaql> :oldcontext task 5

+will switch *old* context to context of pointed task.
+It can be worthy if you want to evaluate expression not for current cluster state, but for old one.

+> fuel-yaql> :newcontext task 10

+will switch *new* context to context of pointed task.
+It can be worthy the same way as *:oldcontext* command.
+Maybe you should know that there is no restriction to have old context really older than new context - you can switch them as you want

 Fuel itself has several internal yaql functions which is not included to base yaql interpreter.
 There they are: